Pacific Debt Relief Company Logo

 Some Business Terminology

-Whether you are an individual or small business owner, this concept applies to both.
+Whether you are an individual or a small business owner, this concept applies to both.
 It's good to know what these terms mean.

 Balance Sheet